Initiatives for All Stakeholders Environment

 • We will actively strive to prevent pollution, mitigate climate change, and preserve biodiversity and ecosystems.

-Governance system for climate-related matters
+Governance system for climate change-related matters

 Board oversight and management’s role with regard to climate-related risks and opportunities